softeng-feup/open-cx-one-word/report.md

 ---

 ## Elevator Pitch
 Isn't connecting with other people one of the best parts of a conference?
 Our app, MyConference, makes sure that your experience is the best it could possibly be.
-Much like any other social network, you are able to add people at the conference as friends, create new posts - perhaps some thoughts about that amazing talk you just (went to?), or even a picture of your friends attending the event - and, naturally, comment and like your friend's posts.
+Much like any other social network, you are able to add people at the conference as friends, create new posts - perhaps some thoughts about that amazing talk you just went to, or even a picture of your friends attending the event - and, naturally, comment and like your friend's posts.
 Besides that, our app will allow you to check all the events currently happening so you won't miss anything!

 ---